fairywellos/Django-Graphql-hasura/README.md

 * HASURA_SAAS_USER: *This is the postgres user name.
 It defaults to 'postgres'.*
 * HASURA_SAAS_PASSWORD: *This is the postgres user password.
 It defaults to 'postgres'.*
 * MAIN_DOMAIN_URL: *This is required to register the public schema on first run.
 It defaults to 'localhost'.*
+* HASURA_SAAS_AUTH_WEBHOOK: *webhook URL for hasura to perform authentication on requests, this URL should just carry the auth server path, like this ``/api/v1/users/webhook/auth/`` without the domain, since the hasura engine and the django application which serves as the auth server all run on the same machine, in a case where the django application runs on a specific port, then this url will be like ``:8000/api/v1/users/webhook/auth/`` where `8000` is the port number*.

 **Steps to run**
 -----